AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-07-vertical-rhythm-with-css-grid/index.md

 Another drawback is that painting a hundred or so of these pretty purple gutters can sometimes slow down your browser.

-{% include postImage.html src: "./images/gutter.png", alt: "Chrome's dev tools show grid gutters using a purple hatch pattern.", clickable: false %}
+{% include postImage.html src: "./images/gutter.png", alt: "Chrome's dev tools show grid gutters using a purple hatch pattern.", isLinked: false %}

 In the past, my dev tools would momentarily lag as I tried to inspect large pages.
 But I only ever noticed this in Chrome, so it may not necessarily be CSS Grid's fault.